desmarais-patrick/notes-api-server-nodejs/README.md

 Visit `http://localhost:8080/` to start using the API.

-> Note if the `PORT` environment variable is set on your system, replace `8080` by its value to start using the API.
+> Note if the `PORT` environment variable is set on your system,
+> replace `8080` in the above address.

 > Note that running the app locally, with the Google Cloud login and project setup, accesses your project's remote database in the cloud. 😉